-The whooping crane (Grus americana) is not only the tallest bird in North America, it is one of the rarest.
-There are approximately 430 whooping cranes in the wild, migratory flock that breeds in Wood Buffalo National Park in Canada and winters at Aransas National Wildlife Refuge in Texas.
+The whooping crane (Grus americana) is not only the tallest bird in North America, but also one of the rarest.
+There are approximately 506 whooping cranes in the wild, migratory flock that breeds in Wood Buffalo National Park in Canada and winters at Aransas National Wildlife Refuge in Texas.

 Since European settlers arrived in Nebraska in the 1840s, there have been written accounts of whooping cranes observed here during their spring and fall migrations.
 Never as numerous as sandhill cranes (Grus canadensis), whooping cranes reached the brink of extinction earlier in the last century.
 Only 15 birds remained in 1941 after more than a century of habitat loss and continuous hunting.

 After 70 years of intensive conservation efforts, the population has increased but still faces many challenges.
 Their intrinsic rate of increase gives them the potential to double their population size in 8 years, as happened in the 1980’s.
 However, environmental and anthropogenic factors (including loss of habitat, altered wetland conditions, climate change and collisions with power lines) cause the population to recover at a much slower rate.